Curculio elephas: Controls

 Timing the harvests to pick up the chestnuts as soon as they fall reduces the numbers of the overwintering larvae.
 Regular soil work is also unfavourable to its life habits.

 Chemical control of the pest is difficult or unsustainable.
 Sevin is the only insecticide registered in the US for chestnuts.
 Applications have proven effective if applied during the mating and early egg-laying period, from early August to mid-September.
 Other suggested control methods include the use of biological pest control agents, such as fungi and physical controls such as radio waves and heat.

-In Turkey, soil treatments underneath a gomu with entomopathogenic Metarhizium brunneum strains ARSEF 4556 and V275 alone and in combination with the entomopathogenic nematodes Heterorhabditis bacteriophora have been successful.
+In Turkey, treatments of soil underneath fruit gathered into piles for ripening with entomopathogenic Metarhizium brunneum strains ARSEF 4556 and V275 alone and in combination with the entomopathogenic nematodes Heterorhabditis bacteriophora have been successful.

 In Hungary, in 1971, a warm, aerosol-based protection was developed for older trees, by Sifter and Bürgés.

 Weevil damage can be reduced by gathering nuts daily to reduce development time before thermal treatment.
-Most insects in harvested fruits and nuts can be controlled by thermal treatments over a temperature range of 46-56 °C. Heating gathered chestnuts to 120 °F (49 °C) for 20 to 30 minutes kills developing eggs and larvae in the nuts.
+Most insects in harvested fruits and nuts can be controlled by thermal treatments over a temperature range of 46–56 °C. Heating gathered chestnuts to 120 °F (49 °C) for 20 to 30 minutes kills developing eggs and larvae in the nuts.